rrobbes/EngineeringOfMobileSystemsV2/A2-Kitchen/README.md

 Additional queries are implemented:
 - Items that have a ripeness status need to be checked regularly.
 If the last check was more than 3 days ago, they are added.
-- Items that are ripe, and open items, are added to the "expiring soon" query
+- Items that are ripe, and open items, are added to the "expiring soon" query; items that are frozen are removed from it (unless their new expiry date is coming up)

 ### Grocery list (additional work for a pair)